-cos (Optional) Classify an ingress packet by using the packet class of service (CoS) value.
-For an untagged packet, the port default CoS value is used. dscp (Optional) Classify an ingress packet by using the packet Differentiated Services Code Point (DSCP) values (most significant 6 bits of 8-bit service-type field).
+Syntax Description COS (Optional) Classify an ingress packet by using the packet class of service (CoS) value.
+For an untagged packet, the port default CoS value is used. dscp(Optional) Classify an ingress packet by using the packet Differentiated Ser Code Point (DSCP) values (most significant 6 bits of 8-bit service-type field a non-IP packet, the packet CoS value is used if the packet is tagged.
+If the p is untagged, the default port CoS value is used to map CoS to DSCP. ip-precedence (Optional) Classify an ingress packet by using the packet IP-precedence value (most significant 3 bits of 8-bit service-type field).
 For a non-IP packet, the packet CoS value is used if the packet is tagged.
-If the packet is untagged, the default port CoS value is used to map CoS to DSCP. ip-precedence (Optional) Classify an ingress packet by using the packet IP-precedence value (most significant 3 bits of 8-bit service-type field).
-For a non-IP packet, the packet CoS value is used if the packet is tagged.
 If the packet is untagged, the port default CoS value is used to map CoS to DSCP.

-The action is not trusted.
-If no keyword is specified when the command is entered, the default is dscp.

-Policy-map class configuration

-Use this command to distinguish the quality of service (QoS) trust behavior for certain traffic from other traffic.
-For example, incoming traffic with certain DSCP values can be trusted.
-You can configure a class map to match and trust the DSCP values in the incoming traffic.
+Command Default The action is not trusted.
+If no keyword is specified when the command is entered, the default is dscp .
+Command Modes Policy-map class configuration Command History Release Modification 12.2(25)SEE This command was introduced.
+Usage Guidelines traffic.
+For examp d to distinguish the quality of service (QoS) trust behavior for certain traffic from other ole, incoming traffic with certain DSCP values can be trusted.
+You can configure a class I trust the DSCP values in the incoming traffic.
 Trust values set with this command supersede trust values set with the mls qos trust interface configuration command.

-The trust command is mutually exclusive with set policy-map class configuration command within the same policy map.

-If you specify trust cos, QoS uses the received or default port CoS value and the CoS-to-DSCP map to generate a DSCP value for the packet.

-If you specify trust dscp, QoS uses the DSCP value from the ingress packet.
+The trust command is mutually exclusive with set policy-map class configuration command within the same policy map. ist cos , QoS uses the received or default port CoS value and the CoS-to-DSCP map to value for the packet.
+If you specify trust dscp , QoS uses the DSCP value from the ingress packet.
 For non-IP packets that are tagged, QoS uses the received CoS value; for non-IP packets that are untagged, QoS uses the default port CoS value.
 In either case, the DSCP value for the packet is derived from the CoS-to-DSCP map.